fegatello/fegatello/README.md

-# The Fegatello News Organization
+# The Fegatello: An Independent News Organization

 ### Independent News and Analysis
+The Fegatello was founded to provide the truth in an era of disinformation.
+Everything we print is free and fair, and fit for everyone to read.

 ### Submit News Tips
 Submit news tips directly via our [website](https://www.fegatello.com/contact).